Home / Antibiotics for Pets / Tylosin For Dogs

 Consult Vet before use

-But before applying Tylosin to treat these diseases or infections, it is advisable to make use of other antibiotics first or seek the advice of a veterinary professional as that is more preferable.
+But before administering ,it is advisable to make use of other antibiotics first or seek the advice of a veterinary professional as that is more preferable.
 Still, Tylosin can be used on ferrets, rabbits, birds, reptiles, and pockets pets etc.

 This macrolide substance can also be used to treat other infections of the organ system, notable the respiratory tract and the skin.
 Despite the numerous usage of Tylosin, it can’t be given to horses as it increases their blood levels and disrupts their immune substance.